azalea-rs/azalea/codegen/README.md

 - Adding, removing, and updating packets in azalea-protocol (limited)
 - Updating supported version in README.md
 - Updating the `PROTOCOL_VERSION` variable in azalea-protocol
+- Generating blocks in azalea-block
-- Generating blocks and block shapes in azalea-block
+- Generating block shapes in azalea-physics
 - Generating registries in azalea-registries
 - Updating en_us.json in azalea-language